Russian on OFAC list launches a coin

 PRIZM is being promoted by Dmitriy Vasilyev, the Russian national who co-founded the World Exchange Services (WEX) digital currency exchange in Singapore, where the AML laws are lax.
 The WEX rose from the ashes of the BTC-e digital currency exchange, shut down by the FBI in conjunction with the Canadian darknet site AlphaBay.
 At that time, they launched an ICO, the WEX ICO, possibly to acquire users from the former BTC-e.
 More recently, Vasilyev was arrested in Italy in connection with WEX.
 The WEX ICO is no more.

 The other co-founder of WEX, Alexei Bilyuchenko (who was an admin of BTC-e), alleges that WEX lost US$450 million because Russian agents from the Federal Security Service forced him to hand over the Trezors holding all of the pooled digital currencies of the exchange and of its customers, as well as the passwords.
-Part of what he alleges doesn’t make sense because he also alleged that it would take two weeks to transfer the digital currencies in the Trezors to the Russian agents.
-It doesn’t make sense because if a person has the Trezors with the passwords, he or she has the digital currencies.
+Part of what he alleges doesn’t make sense because he also alleged that it takes two weeks to transfer digital currencies on a Trezor.

 The PRIZM coin has a political agenda, beyond the fact that its founder is a leader of the separatist Donetsk People’s Republic.
 The PRIZM coin is promoted as an “activist” coin on its social media accounts, affiliated with an organization called Change The World (CTW).
 It is an anti-vaxx organization, calling for an end to all vaccinations globally.
 Proceeds from buying PRIZM coins go to anti-vaxxers.
 They also support the Donetsk People’s Republic.